selectSIFISO/.comsite/blogs.selectsifiso.com/wp-content/plugins/w4-post-list/readme.txt

 == Upgrade Notice ==
+= 2.1 =
+* Fix: Now one list can be loaded multiple times, it means list can be duplicated.
 = 2.0.8 =
 * Date Query: Multiple date query filters
 * New: Shortcode [post_type], [post_type_label], [post_status], [post_status_label]